Wildly Crafted

 If within 2m of any boundary, the total roof height must not exceed 2.5m.

-You will be pleased to know that as well as bespoke builds we have multiple cabin options that comply with Permitted development regulations.
+You will be pleased to know that as well as bespoke builds we have multiple cabin options that comply with both the Caravan Act and Permitted development.

 Planning Treehouse's